FuelLabs/fuels-ts/packages/versions/README.md

 **@fuel-ts/versions** is a sub-module for interacting with **Fuel**.

-It automatically assembles all compatible versions of the Fuel toolchain curentlu in use across the packages.
+It automatically assembles all supported versions of the Fuel toolchain, including:

-This includes:

 - `FUELS` — comes from `packages/fuels/package.json`
 - `FUEL_CORE` — comes from `services/fuel-core/Dockerfile`
 - `FORC` — comes from `packages/forc-bin/package.json`

-This should be an automatic build step, which require'sa commit to be made.

-There is a `prebuild` script to ensure this file never goes outdated.
+There is a `prebuild` script to ensure that the `src/index.ts` file never goes outdated.

-Mind you the libraty can also be used as a CLI tool to validate user environments.
+Aditionally, the library also be used as a CLI tool to help checking/validating user environments.

-See documentation below

 # Table of contents